Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 ---
 layout: post
 title: "Galápagos"
-dek: "Where wildlife, landscape, and time follow their own logic."
+dek: "Where isolation created wonders, and fragility remains their constant companion."
 date: 2026-08-07
 categories: [travel]
 excerpt: "A movement through islands where mankind participate, but do not define the system."